 Table 3 shows the average weighted in-degree and out-degree of the information transfer network at various sampling rates for the first quarter of 2018.
 Given that all the firms in the information transfer networks are connected the average weighted in-degree and out-degree values across all firms in the first quarter of 2018 are the same values.
 To state this differently the average of all of incoming information transfers from a set of firms to a particular firm is equivalent to the average of all outgoing connections from a set of firms to a firm.

-Table 4 (In Degree):
+Table 4 Panel A:

 Dependent variable: den_TE_indeg